M3tz3l/tsv-bue-tennis-app/DEPLOYMENT.md

-# 🚀 TSV Tennis App - VPS Deployment Guide
+# 🚀 TSV TSV BÜ Tennis App - VPS Deployment Guide

-This guide explains how to deploy the TSV Tennis App to your VPS using Docker and Caddy.
+This guide explains how to deploy the TSV TSV BÜ Tennis App to your VPS using Docker and Caddy.

 ## 📋 Prerequisites